A Group of People around Sustainable and Cost-Effective Concrete Blocks.

 2

-Through an upcycling process, the steel is separated and then recovered.
+Through an upcycling process, the steel is separated from this, and then recovered.

 3